 6.19.2 Guidance to language users

-Mark variables that are written by a subprogram but read elsewhere with the aspect Volatile or Volatile_Components.

-.
+Apply a SPARK Analyzer to verify the absence of unused variables and parameters.

+Enable and act on compiler warnings for other unused entities.

 6.20 Identifier Name Reuse [YOW]

 6.20.1 Applicability to language

+The vulnerability as described in ISO/IEC 24772-1 subclause 6.20 is mitigated by SPARK.

 SPARK permits local scope, and names within nested scopes, including declarative items in for loops.
 Local names can hide identical names declared in an outer scope.
-As such it is susceptible to the vulnerability described in -1 20.
-For subprograms and other overloaded entities the problem is reduced by the fact that hiding also takes the signatures of the entities into account.
+As such it is susceptible to the vulnerability described in ISO/IEC 24772-1 subclause 6.20.
+For subprograms and other overloaded entities, the problem is reduced by the fact that hiding also takes the signatures of the entities into account.
 Entities with different signatures, therefore, do not hide each other.

 Name collisions with keywords cannot happen in SPARK since keywords are reserved.

-The mechanism of failure identified in subclause 6.20.3 of -1 regarding the declaration of non-unique identifiers in the same scope cannot occur in SPARK because all characters in an identifier are significant.
+The mechanism of failure identified in subclause 6.20.3 of ISO/IEC 24772-1 regarding the declaration of non-unique identifiers in the same scope cannot occur in SPARK because all characters in an identifier are significant.

 6.20.2 Guidance to language users

-Follow the mitigation mechanisms of subclause 6.20.5 of -1.
+Follow the mitigation mechanisms of subclause 6.20.5 of ISO/IEC 24772-1.

 Use expanded names whenever confusion may arise.